-To express interest in becoming a trustee, having considered the information set out here, please email your CV together with a short covering letter to Ingrid O'Donnell (ingrid.odonnell@cat.org.uk), Executive Assistant to the CEO.
-Alternatively, if you would prefer an initial informal discussion about what the role involves, please contact Ingrid as above, who will put you in touch with the Chair or another member of the Board.
+To express interest in becoming a trustee, having considered the information set out here, please email your CV together with a short covering letter to Theresa Lober (theresa.lober@cat.org.uk), trustee at CAT.
+Alternatively, if you would prefer an initial informal discussion about what the role involves, please contact Theresa as above, who will put you in touch with the Chair or another member of the Board.
+Similarly, if you are interested in this opportunity but are not sure this is for you, please get in touch with Theresa, who will put you in touch with a Board member for an informal chat.